 - In 2016, ISDenver acquired additional buildings and renovated facilities to open a dedicated STEAM hub (Science, Technology, Engineering, Arts, Math), and to open both a Health and Wellness Center, and a Welcome Center.

-- 40 years after first opening its doors, ISDenver has developed into an unparalleled educational community, offering a bilingual, bi-cultural curricula to PreK - 5th grade students in French, Mandarin and Spanish, followed by the renowned International Baccalaureate Middle Years Programme for 6th - 8th grade students.
+- 40 years after first opening its doors, ISDenver has developed into an unparalleled educational community, offering a bilingual, bi-cultural curricula to Pre-K - 5th grade students in French, Spanish, and Chinese, followed by the renowned International Baccalaureate Middle Years Programme for 6th - 8th grade students.